SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: SGDE: Secure Generative Data Exchange

 Outsider attacks are generally considered a threat to the network infrastructure rather than a threat to the learning protocol.
 However, SGDE narrows the attack surface concerned with system availability too.
 Reducing the communication to the exchange of generators decreases the amount of information to be sent over the internet, with an immediate benefit in terms of bandwidth usage.
 This data flow reduction allows the SGDE framework to evade a broad set of server availability attacks concerning the continuous gradient exchange.

-Finally, we argue that traditional FL and SGDE can be symbiotically exploited to further improve security guarantees for individuals.
+As a final note, we argue that traditional FL and SGDE can be symbiotically exploited to further improve security guarantees for individuals.
 In fact, a potentially distributed learning system, training on a dataset generated via SGDE, should not be concerned about the secrecy of synthetic data.
 Private users samples never leave the clients, while new machine learning algorithms can run on public synthetic data retaining the distinctive features of the private counterparts.